Watch: Ghost swinging on a swing caught on camera in Delhi park

 New Delhi, June 13: There is no lack of entertainment in this quarantine period in the country.
 This time a video that makes people puzzled, scared and amused at the same time.

-The video clip shows two sets of outdoor gym equipment in a park swinging on its own without anyone sitting on it infront of some police personnel stand in front of it.
+The video clip shows two sets of outdoor gym equipment in a park swinging on its own without anyone sitting on it in front of some police personnel stand in front of it.

 The unnatural movement of the shoulder press made the clip viral in social media.